 Why your credit history matters

-Each year, you’re allowed to obtain a free copy of your credit report from each of the three major credit-reporting agencies — Experian, Equifax and TransUnion.
-Checking each report at different times of the year allows you to better watch out for fraud and ensure your information is accurate.
+Every week, you’re allowed to obtain a free copy of your credit report from each of the three major credit-reporting agencies — Experian, Equifax and TransUnion.
+Previously, you could get one copy every quarter from each agency.
+The change is a result of the impact of COVID-19 on many families’ finances.
+Checking each report at different times of the year allows you to increase your watch over the potential for fraud and ensure the information on your report is accurate.

 Your credit report is important because it’s used to evaluate your applications for credit, employment, insurance and housing rentals.
 In addition, your credit history and score could impact the rates you pay on loans, not just your chances of being approved.